-HTEC currently has more than dozen stations at various stages of operations, development and planning in B.C., Alberta, Quebec, and the US.
-In B.C., HTEC has four stations in operation with the fifth one opening in Kelowna soon.
+HTEC currently has more than twenty stations at various stages of operations, development and planning in B.C., Alberta, Quebec, and the US.
+In B.C., HTEC has five stations in operation.
 Additionally, in Quebec, we operate one containerized station with more planned to open in the coming years.
 For further information on stations, kindly visit our Station Status page.

 When and where will HTEC open its next station in BC?

 When and where will HTEC open its next station in Quebec?

 We are working towards opening multiple stations in Quebec.
 Specific opening dates will be announced shortly.
 For opening dates and locations, please visit our ‘News’ page regularly.

 How much does hydrogen cost?